 Please note that apart from this two-day tour we also have three-day programmes, like the complete Vicos experience including an amazing Pachamanca Feast on the third day, or a slightly cheaper three-day excursion to Vicos without Pachamanca.
 And if that isn’t enough; contact us for a tailored experience in the Huaraz area!

-After breakfast, you will be picked up from you hotel in Huaraz for the trip to Vicos in public transportation.
+Around 08:00 (AM), you will be picked up from you hotel in Huaraz for the trip to Vicos in public transportation.
 Please note that the cost of the transportation is not included: make sure you have some small cash on you.

 Upon arrival in Vicos, you will walk between 30 and 90 minutes (depending on the lodge and everyone’s pace) to the lodge where you will stay for the next three days.
 During the hike, your local guide (Spanish speaking only) will explain everything you see and will answer all of your questions (a translator is optional).